Reuse and Standardize Your Work: Harvey User Quick Start Part 2

 Checklist

-☐ Go to Workflows from the sidebar menu in Harvey.
+☐ Go to Library from the sidebar menu in Harvey.

-☐ Filter and browse available Workflows and pick one to test, ideally with a real task you’re working on.
+☐ Filter and browse available Workflow agents and pick one to test, ideally with a real task you’re working on.

 ☐ Follow the steps to continue and run it.